KaytJ13/startup/notes.md

 ### All the problems:

-- Only displaying one message at a time, and only the one from the other person.
+- Only displaying one message at a time, and only from the other person.
 - Chat with: ___ is no longer applicable, it's just a chat with everybody